How To Survive The Two Year Sleep Regression

 MENTAL / EMOTION

-- FOMO – 2 year olds begin to realize there is a lot going on when they are asleep and they don’t want to miss any of the fun!
+- FOMO (aka Fear of Missing out)– 2 year olds begin to realize there is a lot going on when they are asleep and they don’t want to miss any of the fun!

-- Sleep needs change – 2 year olds need between 1-2 hours of daytime sleep which is a decrease from when they were 1 and needed a solid 2 hours.
+- Sleep needs change.
+2 year olds need between 1-2 hours of daytime sleep.
+This is a decrease from when they were 1 and needed a solid 2 hours.
 They also are able to tolerate longer awake periods.
 If nap time begins to push too late (after 1:00 pm), it may cause more resistance at bedtime.
 Ensure your little one is awake by 2:30 – 3:00 pm at the latest.
 This will ensure they will be ready for bed around 7:00 – 7:30 pm.
 This is an average bedtime at this age.

-- Potty training – some 2 year olds are ready to be potty trained and some aren’t ready until much closer to 3 years old.
-If your child is working on potty training, sleep will usually take a hit while they learn to master such a big skill.
+- Potty training.
+Some 2 year olds are ready to be potty trained and some aren’t ready until much closer to 3 years old.
+If your child is working on potty training, sleep may take a hit while they learn to master this new skill.
 This will happen no matter what age you work on potty training.

 - Arrival of a new sibling – around 2, lots of families begin welcoming a new sibling to the family.
-This is a HUGE change for toddlers, plus it can be a challenging adjustment for you, learning to juggle two plus little ones!
+This is a HUGE change for toddlers.
+It can also be a challenging adjustment for you, learning to juggle two!

 - Starting preschool or daycare – the entry into childcare can be a fun and overwhelming change.
 It may be your child’s first time away from Mom.
 Or their first time trying to nap somewhere other than their crib at home.
 In addition, there is a lot of increased stimulation and activity, which can quickly tire out your toddler.

-Your 2-year-old may become VERY overtired and quickly when going through the 2-year sleep regression.
+Your 2-year-old may become VERY overtired and quickly when going through the 24 mo sleep regression.
 When children are overtired, it fuels a downward spiral, which includes: